-Security: Using fiber SFP module is better than Cat5e/Cat6 RJ45 Ethernet cable in some of the worst circumstances.
-RJ45 cable uses electric current so it is easier to catch on a fire/lightning while fiber SFP module has no such problem.
+RJ45 vs SFP: Security.
+Using fiber SFP module is more secure than Cat5e/Cat6 RJ45 Ethernet cable in some worse circumstances.
+RJ45 cable uses electric current so it can be easier to catch on a fire/lightning while fiber SFP module has no such problem.

-Reliability: Fiber is often considered more reliable due to its properties.
-Copper RJ45 Ethernet cable has the risk of interference since it uses electric signals.
-The issue is usually called EMI (Electromagnetic Interference) when the electric signal is affected by some external elements, such as something with high voltage.
-So when the cable run is going through some places that the electric signal can be interfered, choose fiber rather than copper RJ45 cabling.
+RJ45 vs SFP: Reliability.
+Fiber is often considered more reliable due to its properties.
+RJ45 Ethernet cable has the risk of EMI (Electromagnetic Interference) since it uses electric signals which can be easily affected by some external elements, such as high voltage.

-Future Network Upgrade: If you’re planning to move to higher bandwidth, e.g. 10 Gbps, in the near future, fiber optic cable is more future-proof compared with Cat5e/Cat6 RJ45 Ethernet cable.
+RJ45 vs SFP: Future Network Upgrade.
+If you’re planning to move to higher bandwidth, e.g. 10 Gbps, in the near future, fiber optic cable is more future-proof compared with Cat5e/Cat6 RJ45 Ethernet cable.

-Except the principles for 1000Mbps deployment above, this part will introduce some cases to help you make better choices between RJ45 and SFP port.
-See some cases next.
+Except for the above principles for choosing SFP 1000Mbps vs RJ45 1000Mbps, this part will introduce some real cases to give you a better understanding of the selection between RJ45 and SFP port.

-Case description: Two Gigabit switches are needed to connect two different buildings about 300 feet (91 meters).
-An RJ45 vs SFP switch, which should we choose?
+Case description: Two Gigabit switches are needed to connect two buildings 300 feet (91 meters) apart.
+For RJ45 switch vs SFP switch, which one should we choose?

-Case description: When building connections in the same rack, it seems SFP ports are always used instead of normal RJ45 Ethernet ports.
-Why use SFP ports in that situation though this solution costs a lot?
+Case description: When building connections in the same rack, it seems SFP ports are always used instead of RJ45 Ethernet ports.
+Why use SFP ports in this situation though this solution costs a lot?